Jean-Michel Basquiat: Literature

 In 1991, poet Kevin Young published the book To Repel Ghosts, a compendium of 117 poems relating to Basquiat's life, individual paintings, and social themes found in the artist's work.
 He published a "remix" of the book in 2005.
 In 1993, a children's book was released titled Life Doesn't Frighten Me, which combines a poem written by Maya Angelou with art made by Basquiat.

 In 1998, journalist Phoebe Hoban published the unauthorized biography Basquiat: A Quick Killing in Art.
 In 2000, author Jennifer Clement wrote the memoir Widow Basquiat: A Love Story, based on the narratives told to her by Basquiat's former girlfriend Suzanne Mallouk.

 In 2005, poet M. K. Asante published the poem "SAMO", dedicated to Basquiat, in his book Beautiful.
 And Ugly Too.
 The children's book Radiant Child: The Story of Young Artist Jean-Michel Basquiat, written and illustrated by Javaka Steptoe, was released in 2016.
 The picture book won the Caldecott Medal in 2017.
 In 2019, illustrator Paolo Parisi wrote the graphic novel Basquiat: A Graphic Novel, following Basquiat's journey from street-art legend SAMO to international art-scene darling, up until his death.

 Music

-Shortly after Basquiat's death, guitarist Vernon Reid of the funk metal band Living Colour wrote a song called "Desperate People", released on their album Vivid.
-The song primarily addresses the drug scene of New York at that time.
-Reid was inspired to write the song after receiving a phone call from Greg Tate informing him of Basquiat's death.
+Guitarist Vernon Reid of the funk metal band Living Colour wrote a song called "Desperate People", released on their album Vivid, which addresses the drug scene of New York during the mid-1980s.
+Reid was inspired to write the song after receiving a phone call from Greg Tate informing him that Basquiat had overdosed.

-In August 2014, Revelation 13:18 released the single "Old School" featuring Jean-Michel Basquiat, along with the self-titled album Revelation 13:18 x Basquiat.
+In August 2014, Revelation 13:18 released the single "Old School", featuring Jean-Michel Basquiat, along with the self-titled album Revelation 13:18 x Basquiat.
 The release date of "Old School" coincided with the anniversary of Basquiat's death.
 In 2020, New York rock band the Strokes used Basquiat's painting Bird on Money (1981) as the cover art for their album The New Abnormal.